-This upper respiratory problem can be triggered by a number of different agents, including several types of bacteria that belong to a kind of family called bordetella.
+This upper respiratory problem can be triggered by several different agents, including several types of bacteria that belong to a kind of family called bordetella.
 “Bordetella is one of the most common players in kennel cough,” says Hurley.
 “But there are many other players as well.”

 Does the usually mild nature of this condition mean that its symptoms should be ignored?
 Not necessarily.
-The trick is to know which symptoms are relatively benign and which indicate more serious trouble.
+The trick is to know which symptoms are relatively benign and which indicate more severe trouble.

-A dog that’s experiencing a honking cough and discharge from its nose and eyes may have an uncomplicated respiratory infection that will clear up on its own.
-But if your dog is also lethargic, not eating or feverish, see your veterinarian.
-Such signs indicate that your dog may have a more serious illness, such as distemper, parainfluenza or canine influenza.
+A dog that’s experiencing a honking cough and discharge from its nose and eyes may have an uncomplicated respiratory infection that will clear up independently.
+But if your dog is also lethargic, not eating, or feverish, see your veterinarian.
+Such signs indicate that your dog may have a more serious illness, such as distemper, parainfluenza, or canine influenza.

 Preventing and Treating Kennel Cough in Dogs